 The Fidelity survey revealed that the majority of folks are unaware that the market has enjoyed a positive annual return 30 out of the past 35 year years.

 Fidelity released the results of its first ever Retirement IQ Survey last week and found that many Americans find the subject of retirement planning to be a daunting prospect.

 Estate planning is next on our spring cleaning list.

-You know the routine here, you move your stuff from one place to the next and maybe back again when you need the dining room table.
-It’s called The Paper Shuffle.
+We all do it…you move that pile of paper from one place to the next and maybe back again when you need the dining room table.